Bernardo Harris

-Bernardo Harris (born October 15, 1971) is a former American football linebacker in the National Football League.
+Bernardo Harris (born October 15, 1971) is an American former professional football player who was a linebacker in the National Football League.
 He attended Chapel Hill High School, graduating in 1990.
-He was recruited by Mack Brown to play at the University of North Carolina and graduated in 1994.
+He was recruited by Mack Brown to play college football for the North Carolina Tar Heels football.
 After not being drafted, he was signed as a free agent by the Kansas City Chiefs in 1994.
 At Kansas City, Harris injured his knee in the first week of training camp and was out of football.